Chapter 3: Entering the Darkness

 California, before my number came up to board a bus to be transported to

 the airport.
-At this point, Dennis and I were separated.
-We were not
+At this point, Dennis and I said our goodbyes and never

 placed on the same flight to Vietnam.
 From the airport, the Army flew me